snikiforov55/rexec/README.md

 As soon as the child process finishes, the stdout channel is being closed and the response task finishes.
 The Exit ProcessStatusMessage is sent to the broker.
 The Broker keeps track of running processes.
-Only ine copy of the same process can run.
+Only one copy of the same process can run.
 The unique identifier of the process is defined by the alias field in the request.

 If the calling process breaks a connection, the child process is killed.